ayjays132/PhillOS/docs/driver_development.md

 ## Signing Modules

 When Secure Boot is active, the kernel only loads modules signed with a trusted private key.
-Modules must now contain a 256‑byte RSA‑2048 signature.
+Modules must now contain a 256-byte RSA-2048 signature.
+The module contents are hashed with **SHA-256** before signing.
 Use the helper script to sign a module:

 ```bash
 scripts/sign_module.py privkey.pem mydriver.ko